 Candidates will gain hands-on skills in developing technology-based instructional materials, as well as using state-of-the-art software and hardware to accommodate and modify for all students.
-Emphasis is placed on Universal Design for Learning

-- with a goal of providing candidates with the ability to adapt technology, instruction, and assessment to meet the needs of all students.
+Emphasis is placed on Universal Design for Learning - with a goal of providing candidates with the ability to adapt technology, instruction, and assessment to meet the needs of all students.
+Prerequisite: EDUC 250 (or permission of instructor).
 (Course fees apply.)